-It is intuitive to think that the probability of $A \rightarrow B$ is the probability of B given A^{35} .
+It is intuitive to think that the probability of $A \rightarrow B$ is the probability of B given A (Jeffrey, 1964, pp. 702-703).
 This intuition is known as the equation (TE).
-Lewis has shown that the acceptance of (TE) implies that the probability of $A \rightarrow B$ is the probability of B. This is implausible.
-The probability of a conditional cannot plausibly be the same as the probability of its consequent, e.g., the probability that the match will light given that is struck is not intuitively the same as the probability that it will light36.
-Edgington interpreted this result as a support for the belief that conditionals cannot have truth-conditions.
-The argument is simple: intuitively, the acceptance of a conditional is measured by conditional probability, but there is no proposition whose probability of truth corresponds to its conditional probability, as have demonstrated Lewis' triviality results37.
+Lewis (1976, pp. 299-300) has shown that the acceptance of (TE) implies that the probability of $A \rightarrow B$ is the probability of B. This is implausible.
+The probability of a conditional cannot plausibly be the same as the probability of its consequent, e.g., the probability that the match will light given that is struck is not intuitively the same as the probability that it will light.
+Edgington (2005, p.
+51) interpreted this result as a support for the belief that conditionals cannot have truth conditions.
+The argument is simple: intuitively, the acceptance of a conditional is measured by conditional probability, but there is no proposition whose probability of truth corresponds to its conditional probability, as demonstrated by Lewis' triviality results.